afzalamu/LTSpice/Lab 1 - RC  NETWORK ANALYSIS/readme.md

 ![Cutoff Frequency](https://github.com/afzalamu/LTSpice-Lab/assets/124300839/3fc975ed-ecbb-4182-989a-d2d7c96b2cb7)

-Now , as we know the capacitor gets fully charged in 5* Time constant and we will verify it using transient analysis and calculate the charging time of capacitor from the resulting waveforms.
+Now, as we know the capacitor gets fully charged in 5 * Time constant, and we will verify it using transient analysis and calculate the charging time of the capacitor from the resulting waveforms.
-Transient analysis is performed using :
+Transient analysis is performed using:
 `.tran 15m`
-Suitable time period should be choosen in the above command by observing the time period of the given input pulse signal .
+Suitable time period should be chosen in the above command by observing the time period of the given input pulse signal.
 ![charge time](https://github.com/afzalamu/LTSpice-Lab/assets/124300839/1f561bb0-1e85-4d1e-b9b5-766f8ed587dd)
-From the resulting waveform we can observe time taken to get capacitor charged to its 99 percent value is near to 5 * RC time constant value and hence result are verified .
+From the resulting waveform, we can observe that the time taken to get the capacitor charged to its 99 percent value is near to 5 * RC time constant value, and hence the results are verified.

 ---
 Feel free to reach out to the author for any questions or clarifications.
 Let's keep exploring and learning together! 😊